arnaudbos/i-rant/content/use-clojure-already.md

 maybe [Frederic][frederic] on Idris?) might go back and forth, answering each other.
 It's up to them.

-In the first part I will solely talk about the *programming style* I've used to arrive at my solution, and in the following parts I will explore other features of the language such as *data structures*, *polymorphism*, *interoperability*, *concurrency* and of course *static/dynamic/dependent typing*.

 [kotlin]: https://kotlinlang.org/
 [kotlin-first-class-android]: https://blog.jetbrains.com/kotlin/2017/05/kotlin-on-android-now-official/
 [jakewharton]: https://twitter.com/JakeWharton